Tales from the launch of our own membership site – Part One

 A bit of history

-The initial idea for the Member Site Academy came around 10 months ago on the back of a growing number of comments from our clients about how little information or resources there were out there specifically for people involved with membership sites.
+The initial idea for the Membership Academy came around 10 months ago on the back of a growing number of comments from our clients about how little information or resources there were out there specifically for people involved with membership sites.
 What was out there was either outdated, irrelevant, overly technical or typical sleazy “Internet Marketing” guff.

 We’ve been building membership sites for years, and are heavily involved in some serious high performance projects – however had never had the time to create our own.
 So, 10 months ago we decided to make a concerted effort to create a resource for membership site owners.